NFDI4BIOIMAGE/training/_sources/authors/et_al..md

 Rigorous record-keeping and quality control are required to ensure the quality, reproducibility and value of imaging data.
 The 4DN Initiative and BINA here propose light Microscopy Metadata specifications that extend the OME data model, scale with experimental intent and complexity, and make it possible for scientists to create comprehensive records of imaging experiments.

-Tags: Reproducibility, Bioimage Analysis, Metadata
+Tags: Reproducibility, Bioimage Analysis, Metadata, Exclude From Dalia

 Content type: Publication